Our priority is the safety of our community. All programs at Lighthouse Labs are available remotely. Learn more.

 Working from home and keeping focused is mostly about mindset.
 Here are some tips to get you into that mindset in the morning, and keep you there until you are done with your day.

 If you have a routine you follow when you get up to go to work, do it when you’re working at home as well.
 Get up at a normal work time, have a shower, get ready, wear the clothes you would if you were going into the office etc.

-Preferably you want a workspace that is a desk, or as similar to your work space in Lighthouse.
-Try to make it as far from distractions as possible.
+Preferably you want a workspace that is a desk.
+Try to make it as free from distractions as possible.
 So, not in front of a TV and not in bed (see number 1). etc. Find somewhere quiet, and set it up to be as productive as possible.
 There’s some awesome online guides.